Boats and ships

 The bark Star of India was built in 1863 on the Isle of Man.
 Today, it is a museum in San Diego, California.
 (Photo copyright © by Kaj Halberg)

-Cargo boats, anchored in Colombo, Sri Lanka.
+Cargo ships, anchored in Colombo, Sri Lanka.
 (Photo copyright © by Kaj Halberg)

 On a foggy morning, a cargo ship makes its way up Horsens Fjord towards the city of Horsens, Denmark.
 (Photo copyright © by Kaj Halberg)